Lost-Outpost/Telsera/GAMEPLAY.md

 - [Jewels of the Nords - Nordic Jewelry Reintegration](https://www.nexusmods.com/skyrimspecialedition/mods/81500) - Overhauls the AE creation called [Nordic Jewelry](https://en.uesp.net/wiki/Skyrim:Nordic_Jewelry).
   > :ledger: Removes the quest from Nordic Jewelry and distributes variations of metal and gem combination into levelled lists

-- [Rare Curios - Bolts Expanded](https://www.nexusmods.com/skyrimspecialedition/mods/39903) - Overhauls the AE creation called [Rare Curios](https://en.uesp.net/wiki/Skyrim:Rare_Curios).
-  > :ledger: Adds new types of bolts based on the new models added by Rare Curios.
-Also fixes a couple of texture issues present in the bolts already present in Rare Curios.

 - [Bone Wolf and Plague of the Dead - Spawns Corrected](https://www.nexusmods.com/skyrimspecialedition/mods/55201) - Overhauls the AE creation called [Bone Wolf](https://en.uesp.net/wiki/Skyrim:Bone_Wolf).
   > :ledger: Resolves a conflict preventing Plague of the Dead from doing one of its advertised features with Bone Wolf installed.